 Elinor Bennett became that new teacher, and this was to change the whole pattern of my harp lessons as Elinor took my technique right back to basics, and restructured it – moving away from flawed performances of difficult pieces to simple repetitive practice until all the flaws had been ironed out.
 Elinor was really strict with me, but it was exactly what I needed at the time.
 I was also told that my old Erard harp was not suited to the demands of a professional musician’s life, and came home one day to find a brand new Salvi harp, and a new van to move it in.
 My mother calmly told me that they had sold their home in Mold, and mam was to become the warden of sheltered-housing in Caerwys, a few miles away.

 In Cardiff I also studied piano with a wonderful man called Mantle Childe, to whom I’m indebted for introducing me to music by the ‘great’ composers who did not compose for the harp.
 This led to a better understanding of musical periods, styles and performance.
 I was also really good at the Kodaly method, introduced to me by Cecilia Vajda, a Hungarian teacher.
 A few years later, at her invitation, I was performing in Budapest with the Hungarian State Choir, and teaching at the Liszt Academy . . . what an honour!
-I completed three years at Cardiff on a high, winning several competitions, awards and scholarships.
+I completed three years in Cardiff on a high, winning several competitions, awards and scholarships.

 After Cardiff, I was encouraged to go to London for the benefit of my music and career.
 I had the same two teachers at the Royal Academy of Music as had taught Elinor Bennett – namely Osian Ellis and Renata Scheffel-Stein, who were Principal and Co-Principal Harpists of the London Symphony Orchestra.
 I won a healthy scholarship to enable me to undertake a second post-graduate year.
-I became only the second harpist to achieve the ‘Recital Diploma’ (the most highly acclaimed performance exam) at the Royal Academy of Music – Elinor having been the first.
+I became only the second harpist to achieve the ‘Recital Diploma’ (the most highly acclaimed performance exam) at the Royal Academy of Music.
 I started teaching at the Royal College of Music Junior Department on Saturdays, and was given the opportunity of professional work with the London Symphony Orchestra, the London Sinfonietta, the Philharmonia, West End theatres, and other orchestral ensembles, all whilst I was still studying at the Academy.

 After leaving college, I initially became primarily a soloist, and I conducted research to see what harp repertoire had been performed at the Wigmore Hall in London over the previous ten years, and set about breaking new ground in terms of repertoire in order to create a rationale for my own future concert performance opportunities.
 I never forgot my Welsh roots, however, and much of my research was centred on Welsh harpists, especially Blind John Parry from the 18th century, and John Thomas from the 19th century.
 I professionally recorded a selection of their original compositions for the first time on a set of two vinyl LPs – both became highly acclaimed, and are still being played on radio today.

-Then, for almost twenty years, I toured the world as a soloist and had my own radio programmes on Radio 4 and the World Service.
+Then, for almost twenty years, I toured extensively as a soloist and had my own radio programmes on Radio 4 and the World Service.
 I became the first British musician, and the first harpist, to win the prestigious Concert Artist Guild Award in New York.
 I travelled an average of 2,000 miles a week throughout that period, often driving with my harp all over the British Isles, to Vienna, Berlin and many parts of the Continent.